 Stages of Clinical Research

-Phase 1: The purpose of this phase is to find a safe dose for the drug, to decide how to apply the new treatment and to see how it fights cancer.
+Phase 1: The purpose of this phase is to find a safe dose for the drug, to decide how to apply the new study and to see how it fights cancer.

-Phase 2: In this phase, the effects of the new treatment on a particular cancer are determined.
+Phase 2: In this phase, the effects of the new study on a particular cancer are determined.

 Phase 3: The new treatment method is compared to the existing treatment method.